 We recommend that your main root tenant admin user has a

-full-access role assignment.
+full-access group assignment.
 Think of this user as a super admin user who can run system setup, create new tenants, and so on.
 A

-full-access security role is always present in the system.
+full-access security group is always present in the system.
 So, you don’t need to create it manually.

 Once you’ve logged in, navigate to Tenant Manager -> Tenants.
 In the tenant creation form, there is a dedicated input for Okta App Client ID:

 The value entered here is what the Admin app will be fetching via the API during app bootstrap (on every browser reload).
 Since multiple tenants can use the same app client ID, for development purposes, you can have 1 Okta app shared between all the developers in the team, across all tenants in their development environments.

 To point the browser to a specific tenant you want to access, you simply need to use the tenantId query string parameter: